Responsive Repairs policy

 • Treat our staff and contractors with respect.

-• Check the contractor’s identification card and if there are any concerns about the authenticity of the identity to call our customer service centre immediately on 0345 111 000 / 0300 123 9966.
+• Check the contractor’s identification card and if there are any concerns about the authenticity of the identity to call our Customer Service Centre immediately on 0345 111 000 or for legacy OHG customers, please call 0300 123 9966.

 • Take children with them if they have to leave the property whilst the contractor is in their home.